DigitalGlobe/gbdx-dot-net-task/README.md

 A simple GBDX task written in .NET via Mono that manipulates string in puts & outputs.

+For more details on Mono (the currently supported way to run Windows code in GBDX) see: http://www.mono-project.com/docs/about-mono/compatibility/

 # Contents of this Repo

 * ```DotNetSampleTask/*``` The .NET code of the sample task